-- Turn your child onto his or her side, which will help clear the mouth of any vomit or saliva.
-This will help keep the tongue from blocking your child’s airflow.
-Keeping your child’s head and chin forward also will help keep the airway open.
+- Turn your child onto their side, which will help clear the mouth of any vomit or saliva.
+This will help keep the tongue from blocking your child's airflow.
+Keeping your child's head and chin forward also will help keep the airway open.

 - Loosen your child's clothing.

 - Do not put anything in your child's mouth to stop tongue-biting.
 Putting something in the mouth could injure you or your child.

 - Try to stay calm.
 It will help calm your child.
 Comfort your child with quiet, soothing talk.

 - Time the length of the seizure.
 If the seizure lasts longer than 5 minutes, call 911.